 The Union of Noble Educators is a movement led by and for teachers and staff in the Noble Network of Charter Schools organizing for a collective voice.
 We are forming our union so that we can work together as educators across the 18 schools to create a just and stable learning community for our colleagues, our students and their families.

 Anyone who does not have the power to hire and fire is welcome to be a part of UNE.
-This includes teachers (regardless of certification standing), office staff, disciplinarians, paraprofessionals, college counselors, and social workers.
+This includes teachers (regardless of certification standing), office staff, disciplinarians, paraprofessionals, college counselors, alumni counselors, and social workers.

 What is a union?

 A union is a group of workers (us!) who collectively use their power and voice to advocate for their students, schools, and working conditions.
 It is a democracy that members create, so broad participation from everyone makes us/the union most effective.

 What are we asking of our Employer?
 HOW DO WE PLAN TO WIN?

 UNE members are already acting collectively to fight for positive change in their schools.
 UNE members at various campuses have taken on issues like receiving offer letters to guarantee employment, firing with just cause, lowering class size, eliminating fees for discipline classes or waiving fees for enrichment, and hiring staff where there is a shortage at their respective schools.
 By using our collective voice now, like launching our pay petition to ensure all of our colleagues have an equitable salary schedule, we are demonstrating at our individual campuses and across the Network that we are not going to wait to fight for what we believe is best for our schools.

 We want to unite across all campuses to ensure that educators at each school are able to fight for improvements that will directly affect their students.
 As a union, we will have the collective power to do this.